OWASP/www-project-developer-guide/draft/03-introduction.md

 and a handy reference for application / system developers.
-Generally it describes security practices using the advice given in the OWASP Software Assurance Maturity Model ([SAMM][samm]) and describes the OWASP projects referenced in the OWASP [Application Wayfinder][wayfinder] project.
+Generally it describes security practices using the advice given in the OWASP Software Assurance Maturity Model ([SAMM][samm]) and describes the OWASP projects referenced in the OWASP [Application Security Wayfinder][intstand] project.

 This guide does not seek to replicate the many excellent sources on specific security topics;
 it will rarely tries to go into details on a subject and instead provides links for greater depth on these security topics.